GSK flags up pipeline as HIV drugs help it beat profit forecasts

 "The company has tested the patience of long-term investors over the past few years," said EdenTree Investment Management analyst Ketan Patel.
 "Looking forward, the focus on the R&D day in November will be a key catalyst."

-Shares in the company were up 3.5 percent by 1250 GMT, outpacing a 1.3 percent gain in the European healthcare sector .SXDP.
+Shares in the company were up 3.5 percent by 1250 GMT (0850 EDT), outpacing a 1.3 percent gain in the European healthcare sector.

-In sterling terms, sales rose 6 percent to 5.9 billion pounds in the three months ended June 30, reflecting the first full quarter that included products previously owned by Novartis.
+In sterling terms, sales rose 6 percent to 5.9 billion pounds ($9.2 billion) in the three months ended June 30, reflecting the first full quarter that included products previously owned by Novartis.

 However, core operating profit of 1.35 billion pounds generated earnings per share (EPS) which were down 9 percent at 17.3 pence because of lower returns on Advair and the fact GSK has swapped high-margin cancer drugs for less profitable consumer products.